itspacchu/pacblog/content/about.md

 ## <div title="and other hyper intelligent species">**Greeting humans!**</div><br>
 I am Prashant, a *Electronics and Communication* Graduate.<br>
+I am currently working as a Devops Engineering, and have been CKA (Certified Kubernetes Administrator) Certified.
 I have a keen interest in Mathematical modelling, Robotics and building Electronic contraptions.
 <br>Building visualisations and interactive systems for the concepts been taught and watching them in action is the most fun part of building things.

 ### Interests

+- Homelabbing/ Selfhosting.
 - Programatical Mathematics.
 - Electronics and Robotics.
 - GameJams.